grantcarthew/start-prototype/docs/config.md

 - Roles: Combined (global + local), local overrides global for same name
 ## Asset Resolution & Lazy-Loading

-`start` treats configurations for agents, roles, and tasks as "assets".
-When you ask for an asset (e.g., by running `start task <name>` or `start --role <name>`), the CLI resolves it using the following order of precedence:
+`start` treats configurations for agents, roles, tasks, and contexts as "assets".
+When you ask for an asset (e.g., by running `start task <name>`, `start --role <name>`, or `start config context add <name>`), the CLI resolves it using the following order of precedence:

 1.  **Local Config:** (`./.start/`) - Highest priority.
 Allows project-specific overrides.
 2.  **Global Config:** (`~/.config/start/`) - Your personal, user-wide configurations.